mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

 If you are backing up multiple keyspaces, they must be separated by spaces and wrapped in quotation marks when supplied to the `plan start` command, as shown in the above example.
 If the `CASSANDRA_KEYSPACES` parameter is not supplied, then every keyspace in your cluster will be backed up.

-<p class="message--warning"><strong>WARNING: </strong>To ensure that sensitive information such as your AWS secret access key remains secure, make sure that you've set the <tt>core.dcos_url</tt> configuration property in the DC/OS CLI to an HTTPS URL.</p>
+<p class="message--warning"><strong>WARNING: </strong>To ensure that sensitive information such as your AWS secret access key remains secure, check if you have set the <tt>core.dcos_url</tt> configuration property in the DC/OS CLI to an HTTPS URL.</p>

 To view the status of this plan from the command line:
 ```